eSignature Legality Guide

-Electronic signatures are legally recognized in the Netherlands and are provided for in the eIDAS Regulation No. 910/2014 and the eIDAS Regulation is implemented into section 3:15a of the Dutch Civil Code
+Electronic signatures are legally recognized in the Netherlands and are provided for in the eIDAS Regulation No. 910/2014, which is implemented into section 3:15a of the Dutch Civil Code.

 E-Signature Legality Summary

-A simple “electronic signature” means data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign (Article 3.10 eIDAS).
+The eIDAS Regulation defines an "electronic signature” to mean data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign (Article 3.10 eIDAS).

-An “advanced electronic signature” (AES) is an electronic signature that meets some additional requirements so that a higher level of trustworthiness can be met.
+An “advanced electronic signature” (AES) is a type of electronic signature that meets some additional requirements so that a higher level of trustworthiness can be met.

-A “qualified electronic signature” (QES) or “digital” signature means an advanced electronic signature that is created by a qualified electronic signature creation device, and which is based on a qualified digital certificate for electronic signatures (Article 3.12 eIDAS).
+A “qualified electronic signature” (QES) is a type of advanced electronic signature that is created by a qualified electronic signature creation device, and which is based on a qualified certificate for electronic signatures (Article 3.12 eIDAS).
 This certificate must be issued by a trust service provider that is on a trusted list of qualified trust service providers of an EU member state and the qualified electronic signature creation device must be certified by an EU member state.
-A “qualified electronic signature” is the only electronic signature level to have special legal status in EU member states, being legally recognized as the equivalent of a written signature (Article 25.2 eIDAS).
+A QES is the only electronic signature level to have special legal status in EU member states, being legally recognized as the equivalent of a written signature (Article 25.2 eIDAS).

 Dutch law is completely aligned with the eIDAS since it is a Regulation and does not maintain further definitions.